Intersectionality Summer Intensive™

 Be thoughtful.
 The application is short and straightforward.
 Because of limited spaces to enter information, we find that applications where people have taken the time to carefully consider and craft their answers fare better than those where people just casually respond to the questions.

-We will notify you of whether you have been accepted by Friday, March 7, 2025.
+We will notify you of whether you have been accepted early in the new year.
 Your acceptance letter will include a contract with terms and conditions for you to review and sign.
-And then your payment will be due on Friday, April 1st, 2025.
+Payments are generally due upon receipt of the acceptance, but the date can be extended.

 Note that we do not offer refunds or cancellation fees.
 If an unavoidable incident occurs which keeps you from attending the event, we will work with you depending on the situation.
 For example, we may offer a credit toward next year's event or other ITI programs over the next 12 months.